Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

-With an average frequency of 0.047424 and a median of 0.0056577 there are certainly a number of compounds that only show up in a very select number of foods.
+With an average frequency of 0.047424 and a median of 0.0056577 there are certainly a number of compounds that only show up in a very select number of ingredients.
 Generally, since these are what we are clustering on, we are not overwhelmingly concerned with these occurrences.
 For some more simple understanding of the data, we can turn to our flavor profiles for each of the frequent molecules above.
 Each ingredient that contains these flavor compounds will include those flavors in their overall profile.
-Further intuition is provided by a random sample of foods that contain this compounds.
+Further intuition is provided by a random sample of ingredients that contain this compounds.

 <table>
 <thead>